You are currently signed in as .

 The high costs of specialization and mechanization have driven the cost of health care ever higher.
 Alternative systems focus on prevention, wellness, and natural remedies, all of which are less expensive than mechanized, high-tech, chemical strategies.
 Alternative health care approaches offer many potential solutions to the health care crisis.

 Prompted by the immense public interest and the skyrocketing cost of health care, the government created the Office of Alternative Medicine (OAM) in 1991.
 The OAM was originally established as a part of the National Institutes of Health.
 In 1998, the OAM was elevated to the National Center for Complementary and Alternative Medicine (NCCAM).
-This center has a much broader scope and more power to conduct research in the field of alternative health care than OAM did.
-The mission of the NCCAM "is to define, through rigorous scientific investigation, the usefulness and safety of complementary and alternative medicine interventions and their roles in improving health and health care."
-This mission is achieved through three types of research—basic, translational ("bench-to-bedside"), and clinical research.
-In addition, the NCCAM sponsors and training, education, and outreach programs.
+This center had a much broader scope and more power to conduct research in the field of alternative health care than OAM did.
+In 2014, the NCCAM's name was changed to the National Center for Complementary and Integrative Health (NCCIH).
+The mission of the NCCIH "is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative interventions and to provide the public with research-based information to guide health-care decision making."
+The NCCIH also sponsors training, education, and outreach programs.